Post

 sudo usermod -aG docker $USER

-Try running the following command in the terminal:
+Run the following command in a terminal.

 1